Double categories of profunctors: Preliminaries

 Similarly, we can establish between $\bX$ and $\Prof[\bX]$, a bijective correspondence of 1-coary cells.
 Furthermore, since both $\bX$ and $\Prof[\bX]$ have loose units, the same is true also for 0-coary cells.
 This finishes the proof. \end{proof}

 We give a remark on idempotency of the $\Prof$-construction. \begin{remark} It is known that, at the level of bicategories, the profunctor construction is idempotent up to biequivalence.
-Indeed, for any bicategory $\bi{W}$ admitting a suitable cocompleteness condition, the bicategory $\biProf[\bi{W}]$ of small $\bi{W}$-categories and $\bi{W}$-profunctors is biequivalent to the bicategory $\biProf[{(\biProf[\bi{W}])}]$ of small $(\biProf[\bi{W}])$-categories and $(\biProf[\bi{W}])$-profunctors \cite{CarboniKasangianWalters1987axiomatics}.
-However, at the level of double categories, such idempotency fails.
+Indeed, for any bicategory $\bi{W}$ admitting a suitable cocompleteness condition, the bicategory $\biProf[\bi{W}]$ of small $\bi{W}$-categories and $\bi{W}$-profunctors is biequivalent to the bicategory $\biProf[{(\biProf[\bi{W}])}]$ of small $(\biProf[\bi{W}])$-categories and $(\biProf[\bi{W}])$-profunctors \cite[Proposition 2.2]{CarboniKasangianWalters1987axiomatics}.
+Note that this idempotency result was later refined in \cite{GarnerShulman2016enriched}.
+However, at the level of double categories, such idempotency fails (cf.\ \cite[p.\ 7]{GarnerShulman2016enriched}).
 Indeed, there is a bicategory $\bi{B}$ with no equivalence in $\AVDC$ between $\Prof[\bi{B}]$ and $\Prof[(\Prof[\bi{B}])]$.
 Moreover, such an equivalence does still not exist even if we weaken the notion of equivalences into, at the level of objects, up to ``tightwise equivalence'' rather than up to invertible tight arrow.
 For such a counterexample, we can take $\bi{B}$ to be the trivial one, as shown in the following lemma. \end{remark}

-\begin{lemma} Let us consider the diminished \ac{AVDC} $\bX:=\Idimdbl\zero{1}$, where $\zero{1}:=\{c\}$ is the singleton.
+\begin{lemma} Let us consider the diminished \ac{AVDC} $\bX\coloneq\Idimdbl\zero{1}$, where $\zero{1}\coloneq\{c\}$ is the singleton.
 Then, there is no \ac{AVD}-functor $\Prof[\bX]\arr(K)\Prof[(\Prof[\bX])]$ satisfying the following: \begin{itemize} \item It is surjective on objects up to \emph{tightwise equivalence}, i.e., equivalence in the tight 2-categories. \item It is ``full'' on tight arrows.
 Equivalently, it induces surjections between the local classes of tight arrows. \end{itemize} \end{lemma} \begin{proof} Suppose that such an \ac{AVD}-functor $K$ exists.
 Let $\bfempty$ be the empty $\bX$-category.
 Consider the following three $(\Prof[\bX])$-categories and unique $(\Prof[\bX])$-functors between them:

 Here, $\bar\bfempty$ denotes the empty $(\Prof[\bX])$-category.
 Then, we can observe that, in the sequence \cref{eq:sequence_in_profprof}, there is no $(\Prof[\bX])$-functor in the opposite direction.
 Now, from the first condition for $K$, there are three $\bX$-categories $\one{A},\one{B},\one{C}$ and tightwise equivalences $K\one{A}\simeq\bar\bfempty, K\one{B}\simeq\one{Z}_\bfempty, K\one{C}\simeq\one{Z}_{\one{Z}_c}$ in $\Prof[(\Prof[\bX])]$.
 Then, from the second condition for $K$, we have a sequence of $\bX$-functors